Ireland hero image

 • Lodging: City hotels, manor houses, and coastal resorts with meeting rooms; castle stays for donor impact.

-• Meals: hotel breakfasts, pub lunches, farm-to-fork dinners, seafood feasts, and storytelling nights; dietary needs easily accommodated.
+• Meals: hotel breakfasts, pub lunches, farm-to-fork dinners, seafood feasts, and storytelling nights; dietary needs can be accommodated with advance notice.

 • Mobility: light to moderate—cobblestones, castle stairs, and uneven coastal paths; we schedule rest stops and accessible options.